bolt/docs/docs/extensions/building/service-providers.md

 Extending the 'Global Twig' environment
 ---------------------------------------

 The same can be used to extend the global Twig environment.
-This can be usefull for exposing certain global variables in twig.
-For example, for when you want to make certain configuration settings from your extension available in the templates.
+This can be useful for exposing certain global variables in Twig.
+For example, if you want to make certain configuration settings from your extension available in the templates, you can use the following:

 ```php
     public function registerServices(Application $app)